 Judy Macdonald, Clinical Pharmacist

 Katharine McKeen, Family Physician (Victoria)

 Zainab Diesta, Administrator, New Vista Society

-The Partnership Alliance represents key stakeholders in the field of dementia care.
-It provides overall guidance to Clear and identifies opportunities for alignment between partners and Clear.
+The Partnership Alliance represents key stakeholders in the field of dementia care, who provide overall guidance to Clear and identify opportunities for alignment between partners and Clear.